Deriving the major rule/minor rule distinction

 Secondly, OS claim that /m, w/-initial stems borrowed from English do not form AF verbs in -um-.
 I have not been able to find any of their examples in a Tagalog dictionary, so these may just be poorly assimilated loanwords.

 OS note that there is no general restriction on homomorphemic /…mum…/ sequences in Tagalog, and they note that reduplication may also produce /…mum…/.
 Even if their description is correct, it is a mystery why this restriction holds only of a specific AF affix.
-But I suspect that OS have either misunderstood SO, or perhaps misgeneralized from SO’s admittedly vague comment.
+But I suspect that OS have either misunderstood SO, or perhaps misgeneralized from OS’s admittedly vague comment.

-Before I should conclude, I should note that the empirical situation for Tagalog linguistics is dire.
+Before I conclude, I should note that the empirical situation for Tagalog linguistics is dire.
 The language has many tens of millions of speakers, and has long been of interest to linguists.
 There are extensive grammatical resources on Tagalog in English and Spanish.
 Yet any time I interact with Tagalog examples in the literature, I find data inconsistencies, analytical laziness, or both.
 As a student put it to me: “As a Filipina it feels disrespectful and offensive, and as a linguist it feels super shady and raises so many philosophy of science red flags.”
 There may be some relevant results in Zuraw 2007, which elicits a corpus of the AF forms of Tagalog loanwords, including forms in /Sm-…/, but I am unable to reconcile those findings with Ross 1996, despite the fact that Ross and Zuraw are the same person.

 Endnotes